-- Creatine monohydrate is the basic molecule of creatine.
-It is the most studied and consumed form.
+- Creatine monohydrate is the basic creatine molecule and the most studied and consumed form.

-- Alkaline creatine, also known as Kre-Alkalyn®.
-It is a "buffered" creatine whose structure has been modified to have a different pH to the previous one.
-This structural change is due to the fact that gastric juices can break down part of creatine, which results in an acidic pH, a problem which this formulation can avoid.
+- Alkaline creatine, also known as Kre-Alkalyn®, is a "buffered" creatine whose structure has been modified to have a different pH to the previous one.
+This structural change is due to the fact that the gastric juices can break down part of the creatine molecule, resulting in an acid pH.
+This formula can easily avoid this problem.

-- Creatine ethyl ester, a structure that occurs as a result of the combination of a creatine monohydrate molecule and an ester group (RCOOR').
-The object of this union is to obtain a more lipophilic creatine so that it can cross the cell membrane more easily and therefore increase the muscular creatine levels.
+- Creatine ethyl ester is a structure that results from combining a creatine monohydrate molecule and an ester group (RCOOR').
+The purpose is to obtain a more lipophilic creatine so that it can cross the cell membrane more easily, increasing the muscle creatine levels.

 Properties of creatine

-ATP (adenosine triphosphate) is regarded as a 'super fuel' because it helps to achieve a complete performance.
+ATP (adenosine triphosphate) is also known as a 'super fuel' because it helps us to achieve a complete performance.
 However, the muscles need enough creatine to produce ATP.
-The more creatine that is stored in the body, the larger will be the production of ATP (the super fuel).
+The more creatine that is stored in the body, the larger the ATP (the super fuel) production will be.

 The result of using this type of supplement is that you can train with more power and intensity, obtaining muscle growth that would be impossible to achieve without creatine.

-All the studies on creatine show its positive effects on muscle building and sports performance.
+All the studies on creatine show its positive effects on muscle building and sport performance.

-One of its main benefits is that it improves the body's ability to carry out high-intensity workouts.
-For this reason, creatine phosphate (the form that is stored in the cells), acts as a support for type IIB fibers (fast fibers), where there is a higher concentration to provide immediate energy.
-Through this energy supply, the athlete can increase the number of repetitions in a set, sprint faster, or perform more efficiently in sports where the main factor is strength.
+One of its main benefits is improving our ability to carry out high-intensity workouts.
+This is due to the fact that creatine phosphate (the form that is stored in the cells), supports type IIB fibers (fast twitch fibers), where there is a higher concentration, providing energy immediately.
+Thanks to this energy supply, the athlete can increase the number of repetitions in a set, sprint faster, or perform more efficiently in sports where the main factor is strength.

 Creatine supplementation allows the muscles to store more of this high energy molecule to provide more strength and lean mass gains.

-Creatine can provide short and high-intensity performance of weight-lifting and speed activities.
+It can also provide short and high-intensity performance during weight-lifting and speed activities.

-Creatine can also reduce muscle fatigue by reducing lactic acid, which is an energy waste product that causes this problem.
+Creatine can also decrease the muscle fatigue by reducing lactic acid, which is an energy waste product that causes this problem.

-Anaerobic capacity is defined as the organism's ability to maintain an effort with a lack of oxygen, unlike the aerobic system that needs this element as fuel for a certain period of time.
-There are mainly two substrates that feed the anaerobic system: adenosine triphosphate (ATP) and creatine phosphate (CP).
+It is defined as our ability to perform an effort with a lack of oxygen, unlike the aerobic system that needs this element as fuel for a certain period of time.
+There are mainly two elements that feed the anaerobic system: adenosine triphosphate (ATP) and creatine phosphate (CP).
 In this case, we can increase the amount of ATP through creatine supplementation.

 When performing a high intensity effort where the anaerobic system is involved, ATP will be used first and then, it will be spent after a few seconds (around 10).
-Then, CP will prevail for a period of time when the intensity will begin to decrease, coinciding with the overlap of the next energy substrates that will be activated.
-None of these can deliver energy as fast as ATP, so the effort must be paused in order to resynthesize more ATP, otherwise we will have to continue the activity at much lower intensity than at the beginning.
-The type of workout (anaerobic threshold) will depend on the ATP resynthesis rate, combined with creatine in our diet.
-In this study that the intake of creatine improved the anaerobic capacity and high intensity exertion.
+Then, CP will prevail for a period of time as the intensity drops, overlapping with the next energy system.
+None of these can provide energy as fast as ATP, so we will have to pause in order to resynthesize more ATP, otherwise we will have to continue the activity at a much lower intensity.
+The type of workout (anaerobic threshold) will depend on the ATP resynthesis rate, combined with the creatine intake.
+In this study we can observe how the creatine improved the anaerobic capacity and the effort at a high intensity.

-Creatine increases the ATP production, a source of energy for the muscles during brief periods of activity.
+Creatine increases the ATP, which is a source of energy for the muscles during short periods of physical activity.

-Another important benefit, especially for strength athletes or bodybuilders, is the cell volumizing effect of creatine.
-This is because of its innate properties that allow it to achieve an optimal hydration at a cellular level, apart from generating a powerful stimulus for the protein synthesis.
+Another important benefit, specially for strength athletes or bodybuilders, is its cell volumizing effect.
+This is due to its innate properties that keep the cells properly hydrated, apart from producing a powerful stimulus for the protein synthesis.

-Some studies have proven that creatine increases muscle mass since it supplies water to the muscle, although this needs more research.
+Some studies have proven that creatine increases the muscle mass since it provides water to the muscle, although this needs more research.

-The positive properties of creatine upon physical and muscle performance are widely known.
-But now, recent studies have shown that creatine also has positive effects on cognitive performance.
-This is because the brain and nerve cells, like muscle cells, also use ATP as their energy source.
-This energy, among other things, is supplied by creatine and it is regenerated constantly.
+It is widely known that creatine has positive effects on the physical and muscle performance.
+But now, recent studies have proven how creatine also has positive effects on the cognitive performance.
+This is because the brain and nerve cells, like muscle cells, also use ATP as energy.
+This type of energy is supplied by creatine and it is being constantly recharged.

-A study conducted in Australia showed that those subjects who consumed creatine significantly exceeded the expectations in intelligence tests related to short-term memory.
+A study conducted in Australia showed that those subjects who took creatine significantly exceeded the expectations in intelligence tests related to short-term memory.

-Another study by Japanese researchers showed that the participants were able to solve intelligence tests for a long period of time after consuming creatine.
-This is attributed to the fact that creatine improves the oxygen supply to the brain.
+Another study by Japanese researchers proved that the participants were able to solve intelligence tests for a long period of time after taking creatine.
+This is due to the fact that creatine improves the oxygen supply to the brain.

 Creatine reduces muscle weakness

-Due to the fact that creatine can strengthen the muscle, it has been suggested as a complementary treatment for muscle weakness conditions, like muscle dystrophy, congestive heart failure, Huntington's disease, McArdle's disease (also called type V glycogenosis), amyotrophic lateral sclerosis, myasthenia gravis, Parkinson's disease, and after an injury or surgery.
+Due to the fact that creatine can strengthen the muscle, it could be a complementary treatment for muscle weakness conditions, such as muscle dystrophy, congestive heart failure, Huntington's disease, McArdle's disease (also called type V glycogenosis), amyotrophic lateral sclerosis, myasthenia gravis, Parkinson's disease, and after an injury or surgery.